 Life moving too fast?
 Stuff happening all around and you are feeling out of control?
 Ready to hit reset?
+You are not alone!
+Most recently Brene Brown posted on her own reset and pause when she talked about creating space.
 There’s a lot of power in a pause.
 A pause is a simple time out and a break in the action.

 The Power of the Pause